jayeshsadhwani99/web-scraping-tutorial/README.md

 8. Run the code using Node.js by executing the command `node index.js` in your terminal or command prompt.

 ## Building a Link Preview System

+A link preview is a snippet of information that appears when you share a link on social media or messaging apps.
+It typically includes a title, description, and image from the linked website.
+Web scraping can be used to extract this information and create link previews automatically for websites that don't provide them natively.

+We will be building this using cheerio and see how it works in the nodejs environment

+To run the link preview, in your terminal, run the following command:
+`node link_preview.js`